-In addition to the attributes and experience outlined above, the successful candidate will need to demonstrate that they possess the behaviours and competencies identified as being important for the Superintendent role.
+In addition to the attributes and experience outlined above, the successful candidate will need to demonstrate that they possess the behaviours and competencies identified as being important for the Chief Superintendent role.

-Examples of areas of application for each of these competencies are attached at Appendix A.
+A comprehensive description of these competencies are attached at Appendix A.